The food industry uses the word “probiotics” liberally in marketing.

 - Check the potency, remember 50 billion CFUS or higher

-- Look for multiple strains, diversity is good
+- Choose a product with multiple strains, diversity is good

 - Look for the most important strains I mentioned above: L. Acidophilus and B. bifidum, the more diverse the strains the more likely the bacteria will work all the way through your digestive system.